dmirecki/pyMorfologik/README.md

 ## Requirements

-This binding works only with Python 3.
+This binding works with Python 2 and Python 3.

 ## Installation